box/developer.box.com/guides/embed/ui-elements/open-with.md

 # Access Token

-These demos may not fully function until you provide a valid access token.
-For testing purposes, you can use your temporary developer token.
-This will need to be updated under the JS tab in the demo.
+These demos may not fully function until you provide a valid access token under the JS tab of the demo.
+For the Open With element, you must provide a valid [Service Account][service-account] Access Token.

 </Message>